 Save money by cycling to these wineries on a Thursday, or simply enjoy the gracious company and fine wines of these popular winemakers by visiting them any day of the week.

-Also in the HER Helmet Thursdays project is Scheid Vineyards’ Greenfield location!
+Besides their Carmel tasting room, also in the HER Helmet Thursdays project is Scheid Vineyards’ Greenfield location!
 In Greenfield, Scheid features an organic chef’s garden, regulation-length bocce court, and horseshoes area.
 Sounds like a fun day awaiting cyclists at this wine-lover’s destination!
 Enjoy the converted century-old barn, have a picnic, and linger among the grapes.

 Tip of the wine glass